 We are still in love with amazing ingredients that provide us with those delicious good fats so keep on eating them!
 Avocados, nuts, eggs and fish should all be consumed in moderation as part of our diet to fill us with good fat that are essential for our wellbeing both physically and mentally.

 The use of alternative fats will also continue to grow - coconut oil, ghee, avocado oil, rapeseed oil are all popular - My advice is to use these fats sparingly and when it suits the dish you are preparing.
-Just becuase its a good fat it doesn't meanyou can over indulge, it's still fat.
+Just because its a good fat it doesn't mean you can over indulge, it's still fat.

 6. Allergy Explosion

 Over the last few years we have seen a massive increase in people effected by allergies and intolerances.
 The food industry has had to make huge advances in research and develop of new products for consumers.
 The demand for alternative products is increasing all the time.
 Free from, dairy alternatives options have been surging and this is set to continue.
 From almond milk to the new oat milk (which may not be the healthiest option) we are still looking for alternatives.
 Free from products are required by so many from nut free, egg free, wheat free, but there are probably still more to come.
 It's always good to know that the one way you can be sure of what is in your food is by making it yourself.
 There are some great recipes and ways of avoiding food that doesn't work for you.

 Coconut and vanilla ice cream recipe is a great dairy free ice-cream that you can make at home.
 In general ice cream will also be big this year - UK producers are starting to use home grown fruit in British ice creams and that's super exciting.